Skip to main content

 5. Modify Period for Historical Data Retrieval, when necessary.

-• This value defines how far back in the past your data will be retrieved when replaying your SLO based on Datadog.
+• This value will be used to replay your SLO and defines how far back in the past your data will be retrieved.

-• A greater period can extend the data loading time for your SLO.
+• A longer period can extend the data loading time for your SLO.

 6. Select the metric type: